jsbronder/actions/README.md

   test `command`, then the tested commits will never get a chance to recover from failed.
 The easiest thing to do in this case is rebase the PR so each SHA in the series changes.
+  Similarly if commits are added to a failing PR, the previous HEAD of that PR will be stuck with all of the old failing checks.
+In this case, rebase and reword the first commit.
+This will change the SHA of the first commit, and hence, every commit that follows it, granting them a clean status.
 - We cannot link directly to the job that failed in a matrix.
 Hopefully this will be resolved, https://github.com/orgs/community/discussions/8945
 - GitHub actions create their own statuses on the `HEAD` commit of every PR.